The Mark of Zorro chapter 24 At the hacienda of don Alejandro

 “My father!
 I have been a dutiful son!”

-“I would you had been a little wild—it would have been more natural,” Don Alejandro sighed.
+“I would you had been a little wild—it would have been more natural,” sighed.
 “I could overlook a few escapades more easily than I can lifelessness.
 Arouse yourself, young sir!
 Remember that you are a Vega.

 “When I was your age, I was not a laughing-stock.
 I was ready to fight at a wink, to make love to every pair of flashing eyes, to stand up to any caballero in sports rough or refined.
 Ha!”